 Find the Free Events

 Even before you start attending competitions, every Olympic host city has some kind of massive public space for exhibitors and sponsors to put on shows, display wares, and more.
 These are often (although not always) right outside the main Olympic Stadium and have the host mascots running around, interactive games and exhibits, giant jumbotrons showing live events and highlights, and the like.
 These are worth seeing just to get the overall vibe of the Games, to people-watch, and to pick up (often free) souvenirs.
+This year, guests can even watch the opening ceremony ticket-free on the upper quays of the Seine.

 Additionally, at every Olympics there are a number of events that take place in semi-public places, allowing you to see significant parts of the event at no cost whatsoever.
-You might not get to see the athletes at the starting line, or celebrating up close, or receiving their medals, but you can still see the heart of the competition at no charge.

 These are usually distance events of some kind in which the venue is huge and can’t be entirely closed off, or even runs through the streets and public spaces of the host city.
 These typically include the following: